leia-sefkin/ts-stripe/README.txt

 This plugin operates in two modes - test and live.
 To operate in test mode, check the "Test Mode" box on the settings page and enter in your test API Keys (found on the Stripe Dashboard).

+Stripe Offers a variety of test cards and codes to test transaction success and failures.
+If you wish to try these for yourself you can find those card numbers in the Stripe documentation here: https://stripe.com/docs/testing

 You can also configure the description that will show up on customer's receipts here.
-If nothing is entered it will remain blank (and Stripe will automatically generate one for you).
+If nothing is entered it will remain blank.

 Additionally if you choose to do so, you can set a minimum amount for donations here.

 4. Place the shortcode [ts-stripe-payment-form] in your templates, and you're set!